bitcoin-s/bitcoin-s/docs/core/txbuilder.md

 title: TxBuilder example
 ---

-Bitcoin-S features a transaction buidlder that constructs and signs Bitcoin transactions.
+Bitcoin-S features a transaction builder that constructs and signs Bitcoin transactions.
 Here's an example of how to use it

 ```scala mdoc:silent